Table of contents:

 How to choose the right presser foot?

-Choosing a suitable sewing machine presser foot depends on several criteria: nature of the fabric , expected finish and compatibility with the machine.
+Choosing a sewing machine presser foot depends on several criteria: type of fabric, expected finish, and compatibility with the machine.

 IMAGE (comparison between standard foot and specialized foot on the same fabric)

-- Thin, thick or stretchy fabric = specific foot.
+- Thin, thick, or stretch fabric = specific foot.

-- Check the attachment (clip or screw) and rod height.
+- Check the attachment (clip or screw) and stem height.

-- Frequent projects (zip, quilting, buttonholes) = recommended mixed kit.
+- Frequent projects (zipper, quilting, buttonholes) = varied kit recommended.

 Is it easy to change a presser foot?

-Changing a presser foot is quick, especially with clip-on systems.
+Changing a presser foot is quick, especially with clip systems.
 A simple operation, even for beginners.

 Steps to follow: